 "There's still something holding people back," she said.
 "For women, there's a cost."

 In some ways, Jackie Sharp is still in the process of paying that price.
-Her campaign for the whip seat reveals a poise and a chilling ambition that Frank would, and does, approve of.

 "She's a soldier," Parker said.
 "She knows how to be taken seriously in a room full of powerful men."